tenchi-security/zanshin-cli/README.md

 **Commands**:

 * `start`: Starts a scan on the specified scan target.
+* `stop`: Stop a scan on the specified scan target.
 * `list`: Lists the scan target scans of organization...
 * `get`: Get scan of scan target.